Which Is Better Azure or AWS

 Network

-AWS offers its users Virtual Private Cloud or VPC so they can design isolated networks in the cloud.
+AWS offers its users a Virtual Private Cloud (VPC) so they can design isolated networks in the cloud.
 In VPC, the user can create route tables, subnets, Network gateways, and Private IP addresses.
-In the case of Azure, the users are offered Virtual Network or VNET.
-It gives users the ability to create route tables, private IP addresses, subnets, and so on.
-Both platforms offer their users solutions to extend the data center into the firewall and cloud options.
+In Azure, users are offered a Virtual Network (VNET).
+It allows users to create route tables, private IP addresses, subnets, and more.
+Both platforms provide their users with solutions to extend the data center into the firewall and into the cloud.

 Pricing